PublicSatanicVoid/WindowsPowerWash/README.md

 The fresh, snappy out-of-box experience you've always wanted in Windows - ready in minutes.
 Optimized for high-performance, low-latency applications.
 Removes MS/OEM bloatware, telemetry, and applies aggressive performance settings, including many that are normally hidden from the user.
 Works on a new or existing Windows installation.

 ### [Click here for features list](https://universecraft.github.io/WindowsPowerWash/docs/features)
-* Includes the ONLY known working Microsoft Edge removal process as of 5/20/23
+* Includes the MOST COMPLETE known Microsoft Edge removal process as of 5/20/23

 **Quick start:** Open an admin PowerShell prompt and enter: